SantoriniDave.com

 1. Santorini Dave

-Both are great for exploring the island.
+I think both are great for exploring the island.
 Agios Georgios is part of Naxos Town and has some of the best restaurants within an easy walk.
 Agios Prokopios is a beach resort.
-Very pleasant but a little more touristy.
-Both are wonderful though.
+Very pleasant but more touristy.
+Both are wonderful, though.

 Hi Dave,